 Success Through Reaching Individual Expectations is an after-school program designed to provide a structured environment where students can complete homework assignments, write papers, study for tests, and receive academic support as needed.
 The mission of STRIVE is to improve academic achievement for students who are failing or in danger of failing courses.
-Students are referred by their counselors to this program.
+STRIVE is open to all students and is located on the 4th floor bridge.
+Students should see their school counselor for more information.